Learning-Journey-Tcoons1413/Semester-3/Speculative Fiction - LITR 10000/Week 1/Class 1.md

 | **Week 12** | Week 12 Module: Fantasy 3        | Saving the Gleeful Horse                                              | N/A                                                         | N/A                                                   | N/A                                                     | Story, Discussion                | Assignment 3: Fantasy <br> Test 3: Fantasy | CLO 1, CLO 2, EES 1, EES 2, EES 7 |
 | **Week 13** | Week 13 Module: Review           | N/A                                                                   | N/A                                                         | N/A                                                   | N/A                                                     | Film, Lecture, Discussion        | Final Reflection In-class assignment 10%   | N/A                               |
 | **Week 14** | Exam Week                        | N/A                                                                   | N/A                                                         | N/A                                                   | N/A                                                     | N/A                              | No exam                                    | N/A                               |

+### Week 1 Slideshow Notes:

+**Speculative fiction**
+is an umbrella term used to describe narrative fiction with supernatural or futuristic elements.
+This includes but it not necessarily limited to fantasy, science fiction, and horror.

+- Subgenre of science fiction
+- Human problems not technology
+- Fantasy, Science Fiction, Horror

+**Weird fiction**
+blends horror with fantasy and sci-fi elements.
+This is an experimental type of literature that breaks down the boundaries of the genres.

+**Fantastic Triangle**
+- Science fiction naturalistic universe
+- Fantasy non-naturalistic universe
+- Horror spans outside of both

+**Science Fiction**
+- Teleportation instead of fantasies magic ports.
+Advanced technology over magic
+- Characters are skeptical
+- Use fancy smart language

+**Fantasy**
+- Rules vary across space and time.
+Ex) enchanted forests or magic can come and go with age/time
+- Good and dark magic

+**Horror**
+- Deal with menacing content
+- Either physically, psychologically, socially, morally, spiritually, or some combination of the aforementioned
+- A menace that is impure — that violates the generally accepted schemes of cultural categorization.
+"We consider impure that which is categorically contradictory".

 [[Speculative Fiction - LITR 10000/To Do|To Do]]